Panthers vs Saints: Odds for Week 10

 How The Panthers Win vs Saints

-Carolina can beat the Saints if the offensive line can protect Bryce Young and allow the running backs to gain yards.
-Defensively, the Panthers' unit is expected to be improved from last season.
-If they can attack the Saints' passing game, Carolina will have a well-rounded team taking on New Orleans.
+Carolina can take down the Saints if the offensive line gives Bryce Young the time he needs to make plays and opens lanes for Rico Dowdle to gain yards.
+On defense, the Panthers are much improved from last season.
+If they can pressure New Orleans’ passing game, Carolina should have a well‑balanced team ready to take on the Saints.

 How The Saints Win vs Panthers